SuperOfficeDocs/superoffice-docs/docs/api/netserver/archive-providers/add-columns.md

 ## Add columns to related archive, wherever!

 Enter the new dimension: An ExtenderExtender!
 This is actually just a small tweak to the `ArchiveProviderFactory`, where it searches for a new attribute during the construction of an archive provider.
-The attribute is called `ArchiveExtenderExtender`, and takes the type of an existing `ArchiveExtender` as its parameter.
+The attribute is called `ArchiveExtenderExtender` and takes the type of an existing `ArchiveExtender` as its parameter.

 During construction, the Factory recursively traverses all extenders that are part of the provider being built.
 Whenever it finds an extender that `IsAssignable` from the type specified in the attribute, it will instantiate and add the new component.